How Aurora Forecast Works — Methodology & Data Sources

 - Short-term (3–24 hours) — Good accuracy for Kp direction (rising/falling), less precise on exact values

-- Medium-term (1–3 days) — NOAA's official 3-day forecast is approximately 50% accurate for Kp magnitude
+- Medium-term (1–3 days) — NOAA's official 3-day forecast is useful for broad activity planning but less reliable for exact Kp magnitude and timing

 - Long-term (27 days) — Based on solar rotation recurrence; useful for trip planning but not for specific night predictions